A random collection of food I cooked up on the boat,

 Unfortunately I don't really like plain old baked beans.

-Hence the search for other palatable dishes in which to use them up, together with some aging sauce sachets.
+Hence the search for other palatable dishes in which to use them up, together with some ageing sauce sachets.

 - 1 tsp turmeric